 All policies are available on the school website.
 These policies give details of what we expect from our pupils at St Christopher's.
 We are proud of our Church school and of our good reputation in the local community.
 Pupils and staff, past and present, have worked hard to build a good name for our school and its pupils and we all benefit from the school's high standing.
 We hope that your child will do all he or she can to promote the school and to be a good representative of our school.

-You will have already received copies of our Home School Agreement which clarifies the roles of St Christopher's, pupils and parents in a child's education with us.
+Your child will be given a copy of our Home School Agreement which clarifies the roles of St Christopher's, pupils and parents in a child's education with us.
+We ask that you review these documents and return a signed copy to us via your child on Taster Day.